BergQuester/v8tr.github.io/_drafts/2018-04-04-core-data-stack-swift-4.md

 })]
 ```

-Core Data does not guarantee any specific order for the fetch results.
-It is possible to define complex sorting and filtering criterias which is essential when working with Core Data.
-A more detailed look at this topic is outside of the current article's scope, so I recommend checking [`NSFetchRequest` docs][fetch-request-docs] as well as [Fetching Managed Objects by Apple][fetching-managed-objects-article].
+*Core Data* does not guarantee any specific order for the fetch results.
+It is possible to define complex sorting and filtering criterias which is essential when working with *Core Data*.
+A more detailed look at this topic is outside of the current article's scope, so I recommend checking [`NSFetchRequest` docs][fetch-request-docs] as well as [Fetching Managed Objects article by Apple][fetching-managed-objects-article].

-### Delete
+### Deleting Entity

 By now we have saved and fetched an `Item` instance.
 Deletion can be done as simple as follows: